skytap/well-architected-framework/security/securitymanagement.md

 services.

-[A]{.smallcaps} **Patching** strategy should encompass all workloads in Skytap, including Development, Test and Production.
-Application Vendors and Operating System Vendors are continually releasing security hotfixes, and functionality improvements and these should be applied judiciously to Virtual Machines and LPARs running in the Skytap Cloud.
+[A]{.smallcaps} **Patching** strategy should encompass all workloads in
+{{site.Brand}}, including Development, Test and Production.
+Application Vendors and Operating System Vendors are continually releasing security hotfixes, and functionality improvements and these should be applied judiciously to Virtual Machines and LPARs running in the {{site.Brand}} Cloud.

-**Authentication, Authorization and Accounting** should support all workloads operating in Skytap; a centralized repository of credential information reduces the operational burden of managing multiple directories on a per Environment basis but also improves security by consolidating the logging and administration of users and service accounts.
+**Authentication, Authorization and Accounting** should support all workloads operating in {{site.Brand}}; a centralized repository of credential information reduces the operational burden of managing multiple directories on a per Environment basis but also improves security by consolidating the logging and administration of users and service accounts.

-A [**Backup**](../resiliency/) strategy should encompass the native capabilities of the Skytap platform, such as Templates which create a point in time clone of an entire workload from network configuration to data.
+A [**Backup**](../resiliency/) strategy should encompass the native capabilities of the
+{{site.Brand}} platform, such as Templates which create a point in time clone of an entire workload from network configuration to data.
 However, Templates are not designed to replace regular backups and are not intended to help recover a single row in a database that was deleted by